gfed53/youtube-searcher-heroku/README.md

 You will now only get results from that particular channel back.
 Clicking on another channel will reset the filter.

 You can remove the filter by clicking the "Clear Filter" button.

+You can also click the "Save Search" button to save and store the current search parameters as an item in your local storage.
+You can find all of your saved past searches in the "Personal" view.
+In the "Saved Searches" area of this view, clicking the "Grab!" button will activate the respective saved search and fill the current parameters.
+Note that this doesn't immediately initialize the search, so you can tweak any of the parameters as you wish before making your search.

 (This ends the "about" section content)